 Tired of Fighting About the Same Things?

-Three principles that can help you address the issues that keep disrupting your marriage.
+Here are three principles that can help you address the issues that keep popping up to disrupt your marriage relationship.

 Relational experts break marital conflict into two broad categories: conflicts that can be resolved and conflicts that can’t and are perpetual.
 What are the types of issues or conflicts that fall in the irresolvable, perpetual category?
 You are a spender; your spouse is a saver.
 You like to have a nice clean house; your spouse has a greater tolerance for clutter.
 You like to plan your vacation to the last detail; your spouse likes to be spontaneous.
 You are more interested in sex than your spouse is.
 Your spouse wants your daughter to play on a travel sports team, while you want her to focus more on school.
 What makes these issues irresolvable is that no one is clearly wrong or right.